AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Meanwhile, seat belts can save lives, and thankfully, most people in the U.S. comply with mandatory seat belt laws.
 However, there are certain situations in which people are more or less likely to wear seat belts.
 For example, school buses in some areas don’t have seat belts.

-While 2024 data is not yet available, let’s take a look at the most recent statistics about car crashes in the United States.
+While 2024 and 2025 data is not available, let’s take a look at the most recent statistics about car crashes in the United States.

 Key Takeaways